ProJobless/Charme/readme.md

  Afterwards use the server/charme/admin/setup.sh script on Debian and Fedora.
 If you are using another OS or there are some errors, try out the steps described in the `doc/install.md` file.
  * Make sure to create a config/imprint.html file containing your contact information.
  * The most common errros are listed in <a href="/doc/faq_errors.md">faq_errors.md</a>.
+ * There is a short video on how to setup a test server [on Youtube](https://www.youtube.com/watch?v=UD0n1dnh57k)

 ## FAQ